As traders, we give a lot of thought into stop loss placement. After all, it is a crucial part of risk management.

 The truth is, it’s all in the head.

 Yes, traders are afraid of losing potential profits, but what is a more serious problem is the potential consequences it can have on a trader’s psyche.

-Moreover, traders tend to think that when they close a position at market in order to book profits, it’s all just part of the trade management process.
-In reality though, they aren’t managing the trade but only acting to help ease the emotions surrounding the trade.
+Moreover, traders tend to think that when they close a position at a market in order to book profits, it’s all just part of the trade management process.
+In reality, though, they aren’t managing the trade but only acting to help ease the emotions surrounding the trade.

 In order to build the confidence needed to ride out a winning trade, one must build trust in his own abilities.